-- E. Operating nut shall be 11⁄2-inch national standard pentagon nuts.

 - F. The main valve shall be equipped with O ring seals and shall open when turned counterclockwise.

 - G. Only the following hydrants shall be provided for installation:

 - 1. Mueller Centurion or Super Centurion

 - 2. Kennedy K-81

 - 3. American Waterous Pacer

-- a.
-Upper Standpipe length shall be 16"
+- a) Upper Standpipe length shall be 16"

 - 4. M & H Model 129

-- Clow Medallion
+- 5. Clow Medallion

-- a.
-Stainless steel upper shaft
+- a) Stainless steel upper shaft

 - 6. AVK Series 27

 - 7. East Jordan 5CD 250

 - H. Drain rock for hydrant installation shall be 1-1/2" and meet the requirements of ODOT Section 00430.11.

-- I. Geotextile fabric shall be placed around drain rock, and shall be nonwoven polypropylene fabric such as Mirafi 140N as manufactured by TenCate or District approved equal.
+- I. Geotextile fabric shall be placed around drain rock and shall be nonwoven polypropylene fabric such as Mirafi 140N as manufactured by TenCate or District approved equal.

 - A. Hydrant Installation - 1.
 Hydrant installation shall conform to Standard Details 501, 502, and 503 as well as Section 3.7 of ANSI/AWWA C600, except where otherwise specified. - Connect to existing mains with tapping sleeve and gate valve installed per Section 3.2.G and Standard Detail 302.
 Tapping valve shall be flange by MJ gate valve and shall match hydrant line size. - 3.
 For hydrant installations in conjunction with new main construction, connect to main with standard MJ by MJ by flange tee fitting and flange by MJ gate valve. - 4.
 Refer to Section 2 of these Standards for trench excavation and backfill for hydrant base and connection piping. - 5.
-Do not excavate below sub base grade.
-Backfill overexcavated areas with crushed rock per the requirements of Section 2.2B to provide a firm foundation. - 6.
+Do not excavate below subbase grade.
+Backfill over excavated areas with crushed rock per the requirements of Section B to provide a firm foundation. - 6.
 Provide a square, level, concrete pier block underneath the hydrant.
 Block shall be eight inches thick and 12 inches on each side. - 7.
 Place hydrant carefully to avoid damage to the pier block.
 Lower hydrant and appurtenances into the excavation by means of a crane, slings, or other suitable tools or equipment to prevent damage to the materials and protective coatings and linings.
-Jointing procedures shall conform to Section 4.3 of ANSI/AWWA C600.
+Jointing procedures shall conform to Section 4.3 of ANSI/AWWA C600. - 8.
+All joints shall be restrained using MJ restrained joint follower glands per Section 3. - 9.
+After hydrant is in place and connected to the pipeline, place temporary blocks to maintain the hydrant in a plumb position during subsequent work.